Start date: August 20, 2018

 Elective Courses 15 credits

-Two year Master Thesis in Child Studies 15 credits
+Thesis plan for Two-year master Degree Project in Child Studies 15 credits